 What does being ‘truly healthy’ mean to you?

 To me being ‘truly healthy’ involves a number of important aspects.

 It’s a focus on health and nutrition yes, but also coupled with a positive mindset and approach to life.
 It’s a holistic lifestyle approach and something that needs to be practised day in day out.

 I love how accessible and easy it is to implement all of the strategies into your everyday life.
 The all round lifestyle approach ensures that health is the key focus and priority and is easy to achieve and maintain.
-Consistency has always been my favoured method in terms of achieving a healthy lifestyle and I believe the Body Guide & handbook aligns well with that ideology.
+Consistency has always been my favoured methods in terms of achieving a healthy lifestyle and I believe The Body Guide aligns well with that ideology.

 The CE loves to celebrate inspirational women.
 Who inspires you, and why?

 Elle Macpherson #thebody

 Physical aesthetics aside, Elle has always been an inspiration to me primarily because of her own personal approach to all round health.
 Not only does she epitomise the results of an active lifestyle and correct nutrition but she has also parlayed her notoriety into a thriving business career.
 Her entrepreneurial attributes coupled with her focus on health and wellness saw her create the alkalising ‘super elixir’ showing just how important true health is to her and something I find incredibly inspirational.

 What does a typical day in the life of Sarah Czarnuch look like?

 Hard to define a typical day for me but most days, start off with a 5am wake up, followed by a 6am gym sesh.
 Home for breakfast and a quick shower then off to work for the day!
 I try to get home and prep my dinner before heading off to a yoga or body balance class just to wind down.
 Then dinner and Netflix!
 I’m also currently studying Naturopathic Nutrition so I’ll try and sneak in a bit of study over lunch of after dinner.